Tour Pickup Location and Tour Description

 Our French Quarter Motorized Tours include two stops in the Upper French Quarter.

 First, we’ll take a short ride to the Mississippi River to discover the role it played in the founding of New Orleans.
 On our way to the river, we’ll explain about the power of the Mississippi and man’s attempts to control it.
 We’ll also point out the sites at Jackson Square as we pass by.
 At the Mississippie, you will have an opportunity to exit the vehicle.
 You’ll see the river up close and learn more fascinating facts about it.

 Next, we’ll motor to Bienville Place.
 The monument here celebrates the three hundred years since the founding of New Orleans by the French in 1718.
 You’ll learn about the French explorers and colonists who were important to the founding of New Orleans and why the city was built here.

-The sites we visit in the Lower French Quarter are a celebration of the Spanish and early American periods of New Orleans history.
+The sites we visit in the Lower French Quarter during our French Quarter Motorized tours are a celebration of the Spanish and early American periods of New Orleans history.
 We tell unbelievable tales of Scandals, Heroes, Pirates, Traitors, and Spies!

-Our first stop in the Lower French Quarter is at Madame John’s Legacy.
+Our first stop in the Lower French Quarter is at Madame John’s Legacy, the only surving French Colonial Raised Cottage in the French Quarter.
+Renato Beluche, who manned an artillery battery along side Dominique Youx at the Battle of New Orleans was born here.
 It’s the perfect place to connect the dots between the French, Spanish, and American periods.

 From there we’ll motor to visit the Old Ursuline Convent and the Beauregard Keyes-House.